4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 ### Just Read It

 I remember seeing `emily` was one of the regular / human users from `/etc/passwd`, so I'm very hopeful about credential re-use.
-Let's try plugging this credential into SSH :crossed_fingers:
+Let's try plugging this credential into SSH 🤞

 ![ssh success](ssh%20success.png)

-:tada: Alright!
+🎉 Alright!
 Finally, a shell!

 This SSH connection drops us right into `/home/emily`.
 Go ahead and `cat` out the user flag: